 How is it possible to lose entire groups of people?
 To answer that question, we need to have a brief history lesson.
 Following the death of King Solomon, the nation of Israel split into two kingdoms—the northern kingdom, called Israel, and the southern kingdom known as Judah.
 The tribes of Reuben, Simon, Dan, Naphtali, Gad, Asher, Issachar, Zebulun, Ephraim, and half the tribe of Manasseh made up the northern kingdom.
 Benjamin and Judah were in the southern kingdom.

 In 722 B.C.E., the kingdom of Israel fell to the Assyrians, and according to Scripture, many of the Israelites were deported to “Halah, in Gozan on the Habor River and in the towns of the Medes.”
 Those from the northern tribes never have been heard from since.

 Theories on the “lost” ten tribes abound.
 According to the Encyclopedia of Judaism, a wide range of non-Jewish tribes and groups claim descent from the Israelites, such as sections of the Nigerian Yoruba tribe in Africa.
-Groups in Afghanistan and Pakistan have sub-tribal names such as Reubeni (Reuben), Efridar (Ephraim), and Ashuri (Asher), suggesting that they come from the biblical lost tribes.
+Groups in Afghanistan and Pakistan have sub-tribal names such as Reubeni (Reuben), Efridar (Ephraim), and Ashuri (Asher), suggesting that they come from the biblical lost tribes of Israel.

 Stories of the recent discovery and return to Israel of the Bnei Menashe— the Jews living in India— and the Jews of Cush, or Ethiopia, support the idea that that Jewish exiles to the north migrated to the “four quarters of the earth” (Isaiah 11:12), just as the Bible prophesized.
 And as the Scripture also foretells, God “will reach out his hand a second time to reclaim the surviving remnant of his people.”